-an ageing population has led to an increase of new diagnoses of MM in the last decades and potentially will continue to rise in the coming years.
-Despite the substantial advances in treatment options, MM remains incurable with a short median survival (6-7 and 2 years for standard-risk and high-risk patients, respectively).
-Moreover, health-related quality of life (HROoL) in patients with MM is commonly affected by symptoms associated with the disease itself and the toxicity of the treatment.
+Multiple myeloma (MM) accounts for 1% of all cancers and represents 13% of all haematological malignancies.[1]
+It is estimated that about 86,000 new cases of MM and 63,000 deaths occur annually worldwide.[2]
+The incidence of MM increases with age, therefore, an ageing population has led to an increase of new diagnoses of MM in the last decades[3] and potentially will continue to rise in the coming years.
+Despite the substantial advances in treatment options, MM remains incurable with a short median survival (6-7 and 2 years for standard and high risk patients, respectively).[2,4] Moreover, Health Related Quality of Life (HRQoL) in patients with MM is commonly affected by symptoms associated with the disease itself and the toxicity of the treatment.[5,6]

-Quality healthcare encompasses not only achieving disease remission, but also easing patients' discomfort and helping them manage their disease.
-Emerging strategies encourage maximising the value for patients (achieving the best outcomes at the lowest cost), moving towards a patient-centred system organised around patients' needs.6 To do this effectively and efficiently requires an integrative approach.
+Quality healthcare encompasses not only achieving disease remission, but also easing patients' discomfort, and helping them manage their disease.
+Emerging strategies encourage maximizing the value for patients (achieving the best outcomes at the lowest cost), moving towards a patient-centred system organized around patients' needs.[6]
+To do this effectively and efficiently requires an integrative approach.
 Thus, collecting holistic outcomes data from patients is crucial.
-Assessing regularly patient-reported outcomes (PROs) in clinical practice, complementary to the use of traditional biomedical markers, could contribute to this convergence improving MM management.
-7-9 From the point of view of a healthcare provider, this approach could lead to institutional improvements, foster the dissemination of best practices and prompt competition around value.
+Assessing regularly patient-reported outcomes (PROs) in clinical practice, complementary to the use of traditional biomedical markers, could contribute to this convergence improving MM management.[7-9] From the point of view of a healthcare provider, this approach could lead to institutional improvements, foster the dissemination of best practices, and prompt competition around value.

-During the last years, efforts have been made to quantify MM outcomes accurately using validated instruments.
+During the last years, efforts have been made to quantify MM outcomes accurately using validated instruments.[10]
 This has led to a wide variability across instruments and variables.
 Paradoxically, the broad range of instruments and variables hinder outcome comparisons between physicians, institutions and regions.
 As a result, the current goal is not so much a question of developing new outcome measures, but to agree on which ones are well validated and should be used.
-Pioneer initiatives such as the one performed by the International Consortium for Health Outcomes Measurement (ICHOM) have focused on this concern, developing standard sets for various diseases, among which MM is not included.
+Pioneer initiatives such as the one performed by the International Consortium for Health Outcomes Measurement (ICHOM) have focused on this concern, developing standard sets for various diseases, among which MM is not included.[11]

-In collaboration with the Spanish Society of Hospital Pharmacies (SEFH) and the Spanish Program for Haematology Treatments Foundation (PETHEMA), we aim to cover the existing needs defining a set of global standards for collecting outcomes that matter most to patients with MM, and select a proper instrument for the measurement of these outcomes.
+In collaboration with the Spanish Society of Hospital Pharmacies (SEFH) and the Spanish Program for Haematology Treatments foundation (PETHEMA), we aim to cover the existing needs defining a set of global standards for collecting outcomes that matter most to patients with MM, and select a proper instrument for the measurement of these outcomes.